Skip to main content

 Keep harmful radioactive waste out of our children's food, conventionally grown or organic

-The US limit for carcinogenic radioactive cesium is 1200 Bq/kg in food.
-Japan, which is still suffering a triple meltdown, has a limit of 100 Bq/kg.
-Both of these limits are way too high to protect our children.
+The allowable level of carcinogenic radioactive cesium in the U.S. is 1200 Bq/kg in food.
+Japan, which is still suffering a triple nuclear meltdown, has a limit of 50 Bq/kg for children and 100 Bq/kg for adults.
+Food that is legally unacceptable for consumers in Japan is considered perfectly fine to be exported to the U.S. and there is still no end in sight to the crisis at Fukushima.
+Both of the limits are way too high to protect our children and their caregivers.
 We are asking that the limit be reduced to 5 Bq/kg for all food, nutritional supplements and pharmaceuticals--lower when technology allows-- and that we quickly and responsibly institute widespread, transparent testing to ensure this limit, particularly in the wake of Japan's catastrophic and ongoing radiation releases from Fukushima Daiichi's triple nuclear meltdowns.

 Why is this important?